jsdelivrbot/ERPI/_pages/en/about.md

 sidebar:
   nav: ""

 intro:
-  - excerpt: '**A multidisciplinary research team on innovation processess research**'
+  - excerpt: "**A multidisciplinary research team on innovation processess research**"

 last_modified_at: 2018-09-07
 ---